brayden-s-haws/brayden-s-haws/README.md

 Hey everyone 👋

 Started my career wanting to make healthcare better.
 Fell in love with technology.
-Now I do product for tech.
+Now I do product.

 Working everyday to make myself more skilled and capable.
 When I am not working, I am probably hanging with my family, hiking or building.